dylanaraps/pure-sh-bible/README.md

 trim_all() {
     # Usage: trim_all "   example   string    "

+    # Save the current shell options, so we can
+    # restore them later.
+    options=$-

     # Disable globbing to make the word-splitting below safe.
     set -f